avaniiddalgi/meal-tracker/README.md

 ## Description.

-Asimple application to enable a user to add the meal he or she has in a day track the calories level in each one of them. the can edit the food and its details, delete ,filter to only see high or low calories meals.
+A simple application to enable a user to add every meal he or she takes in a day track the calories level in each one of them. the can edit the food and its details, delete ,filter to only see high or low calories meals.
 A user can also add more meals.

 ## Set Up and installation requirements.